-WILMAPCO and the Town of Perryville have developed a master plan for pedestrian and bicycle facilities and policies that were completed in FY 2012.
+WILMAPCO and the Town of Perryville have developed a master plan for pedestrian and bicycle facilities and policies that was completed in FY 2012.
 Staff will work with the town and the Perryville Greenway Committee as they implement the recommendations.

-2. Town of Perryville Transit Oriented Development (TOD) WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, David Gula, Principal Planner
+2. Town of Perryville Transit Oriented Development (TOD)

-The Town of Perryville TOD study examined opportunities to enhance the existing MARC commuter service and surrounding land uses and was completed in FY 2012.
+WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, David Gula, Principal Planner The Town of Perryville TOD study examined opportunities to enhance the existing MARC commuter service and surrounding land uses and was completed in FY 2012.
 Staff will work with the Town as they implement the land use and transportation recommendations.

-25.13.14 - Town of North East
+26.13.14 - Town of North East

-1. Transportation and Land Use Maps Update

-WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner The Town of North East completed revisions to the Transportation and Land Use Maps.
+1. Transportation and Land Use Maps Update, Subdivision Regulation, and Road Code Revisions WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, William Swiatek, Principal Planner WILMAPCO has provided support for comprehensive plan development and implementation in North East.
+The Town of North East completed revisions to the Transportation and Land Use Maps.
 Staff will work with the town as they implement roads, trails, bicycle paths, sidewalks and identify the course of planning for North East.